brunoslalmeida/nodejs-docker/README.md

 ## Connect to Docker

-As it's not possible to dinamically expose ports from the container I choose to expose 8081.
-If you need to change this for any reason you can both fork this project or just map you local port to the 8081 like this.
+As it's not possible to dynamically expose ports from the container I choose to expose 8081.
+If you need to change this for any reason you can both fork this project or just map your local port to the 8081 like this.

 `-p [LOCAL_PORT]:8081`

-If you use sockfile to connect to your NodeJS, you can map a volume to the file or folder and just forget about the 8081 port.
+If you use sock file to connect to your NodeJS, you can map a volume to the file or folder and just forget about the 8081 port.

 `-v [LOCAL_PATH]:/var/app/src/[PATH_TO_SOCKFILE]`